sourcegraph/handbook/content/departments/legal/index.md

 ### Legal checklist for contract review

 Every redline is a cost to the company.
 Redlines cost company resources and slow deal cycles and revenue growth.
 Given that, we only make redlines that create useful benefits or reduce actual risks for the company.
-This checklist captures our top 4 redline priorities:
+Check your redlines against the redline priorities outlined below:

 1. Limit company liability for data breaches and other common existential lawsuits
 1. Retain company IP
-1. Protect revenue from churn (termination for convenience, warranties, cure periods)
+1. Protect revenue from churn or other reductions (termination for convenience, warranties, cure periods, international tax)
 1. Remove unnecessary obligations that we don't have in place (reporting obligations, customer-specific SLAs)

 ## Policy updates